Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Introduction

-We further validate the universality of our findings across models and tasks \cite{olah2020zoom,merullo2024circuit}.
-Regarding models, we repeat the path patching procedure with \texttt{Mistral-v0.1 (7B)} \citep{jiang2023mistral7b} and \texttt{Llama-3 (8B)} \citep{touvron2023llama}, confirming the existence of the function induction mechanism, though in slightly varied forms.
+We further validate the universality of our findings across models and tasks \citep{olah2020zoom,merullo2024circuit}.
+Regarding models, we repeat our analysis on \texttt{Mistral-v0.1 (7B)} \citep{jiang2023mistral7b}, \texttt{Llama-2 (7B)} \citep{touvron2023llama} and \texttt{Llama-3 (8B)} \citep{grattafiori2024llama3herdmodels}, confirming the existence of the function induction mechanism, though in slightly varied forms.
 Regarding tasks, we extend our analysis with four task pairs\textemdash off-by-$k$ addition, shifted multiple-choice QA, Caesar Cipher, and base-8 addition\textemdash designed to replace sub-steps in off-by-one addition with substantially different operations.
 We demonstrate the reuse of the same mechanism in these task pairs.

-Overall, our results highlight the flexible and composable nature of the function induction mechanism we have characterized, and provide an improved understanding of how language models may generalize when encountering unexpected aspects in a task.
+Overall, our results advance our understanding of important language model capabilities such as in-context learning and latent multi-step reasoning.
+They highlight the flexible and composable nature of the function induction mechanism we have characterized, and provide substantive insights into how models may generalize when encountering novel task variations.